emilygfagan/active-directory/powershell-scripts/rename-user/README.md

 ## Notes and Processes

+This PowerShell script was developed to automate renaming a user in Active Directory.
+The goal was to change a user's name (e.g., due to marriage or legal name change) and update the relevant attributes such as `DisplayName`, `SamAccountName`, and `UserPrincipalName`, all while ensuring that existing usernames don't conflict.

+### Initial Script

-Here's the base script that I wrote just to see if there were any bugs:
+Below is the base script I wrote to test for any issues:
 ```powershell
 # RenameADUser.ps1